-- Celebrating the Dialects and Languages of Italy - Favole al...
+- Theater labs for students of Italian and native Italian speakers - Celebrating the Dialects and Languages of Italy - Favole al...
 Videochat!
-100 Years of Gianni Rodari - All'italiana supports BLM - Theater lab for students of Italian and native speakers - LA GIARA (The Oil Jar) by Luigi Pirandello www.pazzilazzitroupe.com

-"Ricordatemi come vi pare.
+100 Years of Gianni Rodari - All'italiana supports BLM - LA GIARA (The Oil Jar) by Luigi Pirandello More info at: www.pazzilazzitroupe.com "Ricordatemi come vi pare.
 Non ho mai pensato di mostrarmi diversa da come sono per compiacere qualcuno.
 Anche a quelli che mi odiano credo di essere stata utile, per autodefinirsi. [...]
 Non è vero che il mondo è brutto; dipende da quale mondo ti fai."

 "Remember me as you like.
 I never thought of showing myself differently than how I am just to please someone.
 I believe I have been useful even to those who hate me, to self-define themselves. [...]
 It's not true that the world is ugly.
-It depends on which world you create for yourself." ~ Michela Murgia, May 2023 ~ We dedicate this work to Michela Murgia, wishing her to live this time in the best way, to all the women who create their world every day, and to all the women who did not make it because someone oppressed them.
+It depends on which world you create for yourself." ~ Michela Murgia, May 2023 ~ We dedicate this work to all the women who create their world every day, and to all the women who did not make it because someone oppressed them.

 Cast (alphabetical order)

 Eleonora Cordovani (Director, Beatrice) Originally from Tuscany, Eleonora has been living in the Boston area since 2012.
 She studied theater in Italy and has worked as an actress, acting teacher, and director first in Italy and then in the US.
 She is currently the co-artistic director of All'italiana - Boston Italian Theater Company.
 Her performances often delve into social topics and she has volunteered for a crisis hotline for survivors of domestic and sexual violence, and for The Trevor Project.
 Eleonora is also a yoga teacher and an active supporter of social justice in the yoga field.
 Eleonora would like to thank her colleagues for their work, trust, and for teaching her something new everyday, and her family for their support.